unclepomedev/blender_savepoints/README.md

    - Toggle on/off and set the interval (minimum 1 minute).
    - Auto-save overwrites a single "autosave" slot, so your history list doesn't get cluttered.

+## Note

+Thumbnails are skipped in no-GPU environments, but versioning remains fully functional.

 ## Testing

 This repository includes an end-to-end (E2E) test script to verify the core functionality of the add-on in a headless Blender environment.